 Atop the chair is an unusual rail reminiscent of crenellations atop medieval castles.
 This is in contrast to the more customary topping for a throne chair in the form of a railing of open tracery.
 However, the crenellations may have been used to impart a sense of the chair as a fortress, the seat of authority for a powerful occupant whose coat-of-arms it displays.

 That the chair may have had some ecclesiastical function is signaled by the cross carved into the front of the armrests.
 Or it might mean that the person who commissioned it wanted to signal his or her faith by including the crosses.
+It is not possible to see these details in the photo of the chair from the Boy Collection.

 Just as the top of the back reminds us of massive crenellated structures, the armrests are unusually wide and extend out to a hexagonal end-piece reminiscent of extensions of corners atop a medieval castle from which its defenders would shoot arrows and pour pots of boiling oil at any attackers below.
 The vertical supports are carved with vertical indentations at the four corners, mimicking architectural columns.
 Facing outward, and above the cross, is a single lancet arch.